gormrs/iot-core/README.md

 Take home coding assignment

+## Intro
+This is a Java-based IoT project that utilizes data from HSL (Helsinki public transport) and incorporates Spring for API handling and Apache PAHO for MQTT client.
+RavenDB is utilized for data storage.

 ## Getting Started

 How to get a copy to run on your local machine for development and testing purposes.